wendell-hom/human_action_recognition/image_har/keras_ipynb/README.md

 ## Confusion Matrix
 Below is the confusion matrix for two different models, ResNet-50 on the left, and Inception-ResNet-v2 on the right.
+The results for the ResNet-50 was terrible, as you can see from the confusion matrix it was simply picking one category for all images it did not see in the training set.
+On the other hand, the ResNet-50 model from the pytorch version performed very well.
+This could be due to a number of factors including better augmentation, different batch size, and differences in the models or trained weights between the Keras vs. torchvision model.

 <img src="images/ResNet-50_cmat.png" width="45%"/><img src="images/Inception_ResNet_v2.png" width="45%" />